acuminous/yadda/README.md

 ```
 Feature: 100 Green Bottles

-Scenario: should fall from the wall
+Scenario: Should fall from the wall

    Given 100 green bottles are standing on the wall
    When 1 green bottle accidentally falls